dubhater/vapoursynth-mvtools/readme.rst

 MVTools is a set of filters for motion estimation and compensation.

-This is a port of version 2.5.11.3 of the Avisynth plugin (the latest from http://avisynth.org.ru/mvtools/mvtools2.html).
+This is a port of version 2.5.11.20 of the Avisynth plugin.

 Some changes from version 2.5.11.9 of the SVP fork have been incorporated as well (http://www.svp-team.com/wiki/Download).